tldr-pages/tldr/pages/common/cargo-check.md

 `cargo check --test integration_test1`

-- Check the current project with the features "feature1" and "feature2":
+- Check the current package with the features "feature1" and "feature2":

 `cargo check --features feature1,feature2`

-- Check the current project only with the features "feature1" and "feature2":
+- Check the current package only with the features "feature1" and "feature2":

 `cargo check --no-default-features --features feature1,feature2`